 Take time to slow down by noticing your food.
 See it, touch it, and taste it.
 Try and connect completely with the food and meal that is nourishing your body.
 The colors and textures, the people with whom you are eating and your conversations.
 If you find your mind wondering be kind to yourself and let it go.
 Notice the times you go in autopilot and bring yourself back.

 Step 3: Find Support

 The greatest change happens when you have support.
-The key to changing your habit of busyness and being on autopilot is about finding a community who inspires and sustains hope of your ability to change.
+The key to changing your habit of busyness and being on autopilot is about finding a community that inspires and sustains hope of your ability to change.
 These can come in the form of partners, mentors, role models or sources of new knowledge (like this one!).
 These relationships help you learn and practice new habits.
 This takes a lot of repeating over time before new patterns of behavior become natural.

-These steps are not about adding more things on our to do list.
+These steps are not about adding more things on our to-do list.
 Instead, it is about shifting our perspective and our mindset.
-Think about all the consequences of continually not being present: forgetting appointments, eating on the run, checking social media too much and not really listening to others.
+Think about all the consequences of continually not being present: forgetting appointments, eating on the run, checking social media too much, and not really listening to others.
 These can escalate to more dangerous consequences, like texting and driving or the major stress-induced health crisis our culture faces now.
 We want to show up in the ‘now’ as our true selves and be a great role model for those around us.
 Being present will give you more time.
 It may seem like a lot of effort to do this work, but this mindfulness can bring joy back to your life.